bitscuit/Text-Deduplication/README.md

 # Steps to run
 1. Run `python main.py`
+2. Results are stored in the data folder

 # Software Information
 - Ran on Windows 10 - i7 2.60 GHz processor